JiscPER/jper/docs/MODELS.md

 }
 ```

+Note that *target* will not be implemnented in the first version of this system

 ## Routed Notification

 A **Routed Notification** is almost the same as an **Unrouted Notification**, with the following data structure added to it.